vatpac-technology/sops/docs/separation-standards/assurance.md

 - Being inside a change parameter (eg 50nm);
 - Receiving heads-up coordination; or
-- Being A Standard assignable level;
+- Being a standard assignable level;

 Their CFL **cannot** be used for separation purposes.
 Certain aircraft may require additional time to plan restrictions, identify conflicts, etc (For example, as **BLA**, an aircraft cutting across the YMML departure/arrival path at F230), and this is where a **level check** may be useful.
 If you want to "lock in" a level for an aircraft coming from an adjacent sector, use the following phraseology: